lovrot/misc-examples-pam50/README.md

 Furthermore, the packages ProjectTemplate, rmarkdown, knitr, Hmisc, gplot, RColorBrewer, cowplot, breastCancerMAINZ and genefu are also needed.

-Then retrive, munge and cache all data:
+Then retrieve, munge and cache all data:
 ```
 source("src/cache-objects.R")
 ```